kazurayam/unittest-helper/docs/index.md

         └── test_write_file
             └── sample_20231103_094817.txt

-This looks much better.

 ### Translating a Path to a Home Relative string

 A Path object can be turned into a string, which is an absolute path string like:

     /Users/kazurayam/github/unittest-helper/lib/

 In this string you can find my personal name `kazurayam`.

-I do not like exposing my name in the blog posts and the documentations.
+However, quite often, I do not like exposing my personal name in the forum posts and in the documentations.
 I would prefer Home Relative path expression starting with tilde character, like:

     ~/github/unittest-helper/lib/

-The `TestHelper` class implements a method `String toHomeRelativeString(Path p)`.
+The `TestOutputOrganizer` class implements a method `String toHomeRelativeString(Path p)`.
 This method does the translation.

-                    new TestOutputOrganizer.Builder(this.getClass())
-                            .outputDirPath(Paths.get("build/tmp/testOutput"))
-                            .build();
+        @Test
+        public void test_toHomeRelativeString_simple() {
+            TestOutputOrganizer too = new TestOutputOrganizer.Builder(this.getClass()).build();
-            Path p = too.resolveOutput("hello.txt");
+            Path projectDir = too.getProjectDir();
-            Files.write(p, "Hello, world!".getBytes(StandardCharsets.UTF_8));
-            assertThat(p.getParent()                   // expecting testOutput
-                    .getFileName().toString())
+            String homeRelative = TestOutputOrganizer.toHomeRelativeString(projectDir);
+            System.out.println("[test_toHomeRelativeString_simple] " + homeRelative);
+            assertThat(homeRelative).isEqualTo("~/github/unittest-helper/lib");
+        }

 This test prints the following output in the console:

-    [test_toHomeRelativeString_simple] s = ~/github/unittest-helper/lib
+    [test_toHomeRelativeString_simple] ~/github/unittest-helper/lib

-### Factory class for your customized TestOutputOrganizer
+### You should create a Factory class for your customized TestOutputOrganizer

-It is a good practice for you to create a factory class that creates TestOutputOrganizer instance with customized parameter values.
+It is a good practice for you to create a factory class that creates an instance of `TestOutputOrganizer` with customized parameter values.
 See the following example.

     package io.github.someone.somestuff;